tmancal74/quantarhei/docs/sphinx/index.rst

 |Qrhei|_'s source code is available from `Github`_, source and binary bundles
 for easy installation can be found on `Pypi`_ and `Anaconda Cloud`_.
-Latest builds are tested on `Travis CI`_ and the st coverage is measured by `coverage` package and displayed on `Codecov`_ Documentation for |Qrhei|_ can be found on `Readthedocs`_.
+Latest builds are tested on `Github`_ and the test coverage is measured by `coverage` package and displayed on `Codecov`_ Documentation for |Qrhei|_ can be found on `Readthedocs`_.
 Also the documentaion is build from the source code.
-Besides that we have some interactive examples installed on `Crosscompute`_.
 |Qrhei|_ is an Open Source software published under the MIT license, which is
 short and very non-restrictive.
 At present we are in the alpha stage of the development.
 Our interim goal is